kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ### Union

-The Union takes two relations and outputs a relation with all tuples from both input relations.
+Union combines the tuples from two or more relations into a single relation.

 **Note**: The two input relations have to have the same attributes.
 In SQL, the attribute names do not need to be the same, but datatypes should be compatible.